-All assignments are due via Gradescope at 11:55pm on the due date unless stated otherwise.
-If an assignment has to be cancelled by the instructors for any reason, the remaining assignments will be reweighted to add up to 32%.
+All assignments are due at 11:55pm on the due date unless stated otherwise.
+If an assignment has to be cancelled by the instructors for any reason, the remaining assignments will be re-weighted to add up to 32%.
+Appeals to assignment and lab marks must be made within one week of the assignment being marked and returned to the students.